sequentech/step/README.md

 Also in order for the `harvest` service to work, you'll first need to execute this:

+    docker exec -it vault vault login

+It will ask for the `initial root token`.
+This is required to authenticate for the next step:

     docker exec -it vault vault secrets enable --version=1 --path=secrets kv

 That will enable the /secrets path for the v1 key value secrets store in the `vault``.